 WHERE Id NOT IN (SELECT AccountId FROM Contact)

-The subquery (SELECT AccountId FROM Contact) retrieves the AccountId.
-The NOT IN condition ensures that only accounts whose Id is not in this list are included in the results.
+is not in this list are included in the results.
 In other words, it filters out accounts that have related contacts and returns only the accounts that do not have any associated contacts.

 2. Tracking Field Changes by LastModifiedDate